 Cardio, or CV machines, form a large percentage of gym equipment in most modern gyms.
 These machines tend to be heavy and the point loading is generally quite high so the correct flooring choice is vital.

-Luxury Vinyl Tile (LVT), timber (sprung wooden or solid wood), polyurethane and rubber gym floors are popular choices due to the resilience and low maintenance of the floors.
+Luxury Vinyl Tile (LVT), timber (sprung wooden or solid wood), polyurethane and rubber floors are popular choices due to their resilience and low maintenance.

 There is also a range of acoustic underlays, acoustic flooring systems and acoustic isolating pads that can be used to reduce the noise and vibration caused by many CV machines including treadmills and cross-trainers.

-Recreational Coatings offers a range of flooring well suited to cardio areas, much of which will help reduce acoustic issues and reduce the amount of maintenance required.
+Recreational Coatings offers a range of solutions well suited to cardio areas, much of which will help reduce acoustic issues and reduce the amount of maintenance required.

 The two main concerns in free weights areas are acoustic/vibration transfer and subfloor damage.
 With ‘lifting’ becoming ever more popular, this is an area that often requires special attention to prolong the life of the gym floor, and indeed the subfloor.